vinhgithub83/DataProVe/README.md

 The verification engine of DataProVe is based on logic (resolution based proofs), combining both the so-called backward and forward search strategies.

 The tool is available in two formats, .exe and .pyc.
 You just need to download and double click on them to run the program.
-You may be asked in Windows if you really want to run/trust the .exe file due to its extension.
+- You may be asked in Windows if you really want to run/trust the .exe file, because by default, any .exe extension is suspicous for the Windows.
+It will offer an option if you want to proceed.

-The user manual v1.0 is for the DataProVe-v0.9.
+- If you want to run the .pyc file, then you need ideally Python 3.8.5 (or above, from https://www.python.org/downloads/).

 The template policy (.pol) and architecture (.arch) files can be found in the zip called "Template files used in the manual", just open them in the app and try.